mjt91/mjt91.github.io/_posts/2025-01-08-year-in-a-review.md

 ## Health: From Glory to Hell and Back
 I needed to undergo some treatment mid 2024, which required me to stop taking important medication.
 This resulted in a severe downfall of my overall fitness level in the magnitude of  of (subjective) estimated -80%.
 Difference is running 3 kilometer in 08:30 min per kilometer and not managing to get up more than 1 floor without boosting up my heart rate above 120 bpm.
 It was **bad.**

 The worst of it all: turns out I had not to stop taking this important medicine at all!
 After consulting another doctor he told me, there is no evidence that this should've been necessary.
 I was outraged.
-I wrote a sonnet at the time expressing how I felt at the time.
+I wrote a sonnet at the time expressing how I felt at the time: [Ein Sturm in der Brust]({{ site.baseurl }}/blog/2024/04/19/sonett-breath.html)

-- (TODO link)

 I am by no means a friend of pessimism.
 I went back onto the meds, got back into my fitness routine and fought back.
 The second half of the year went better for me.
 I have no troubles with increasing darkness and more rainy days than other people have (see Winterdepression), this helped a lot.
 I started to drink a cold glass of water in the morning to kickstart my metabolism.
 I still do this.
 It wakes me up way better.